CristinaC-create/JewelleryApp/README.md

-Welcome to the Jewelry App!
+Welcome to the Velora Jewellery App!
 This project aims to provide a seamless and enjoyable experience for users to browse, purchase, and manage their jewelry collections.
 Below are the key objectives of this app:

 Objectives